 Inventory, lb : 0

-Shoro mushrooms are members of the Rhizopogonaceae family and are scientifically known as Rhizopogon rubescens.
-The mushroom has a mycorrhizal (or symbiotic) association with conifers and can be found nestled into the ground around the trunks of certain pine trees.
-Known as “false truffles” they appear very similar to the more expensive mushroom variety.
-It has been said that due to the rarity of the Shoro mushroom, the price for just over two pounds (one kg) can be up to $550USD.
+Shoro mushrooms, botanically classified as Rhizopogon rubescens, are a wild, edible variety that are members of the Rhizopogonaceae family.
+Shoro mushrooms have a mycorrhizal, or symbiotic relationship with conifers and can be found just at the surface of the soil nestled among pine needles around the trunks of certain pine trees.
+Also known as “false truffles,” Shoro mushrooms are similar in appearance to the more expensive mushroom variety.
+A favorite in Japan, Shoro mushrooms are valued for their chewy, spongy texture, and it has been said that due to the rarity of the mushroom, the price for just over two pounds or one kilogram can cost as much as $550 USD.

 Shoro mushrooms contain some vitamin D, manganese, potassium, zinc, iron, and phosphorus.

 Shoro mushrooms are best suited for cooked applications such as boiling, sautéing, and braising.
 They are often found in Japanese soups, such as chawanmushi, which is a savory egg custard topped with meat and vegetables or suimono, which is a traditional autumn soup made with a clear dashi broth.
 They can also be marinated and served with meat, mixed into pasta, sliced into miso soup, or pickled for extended use.
 Shoro mushrooms pair well with gingko nuts, mitsuba leaves, edamame, carrots, fish cakes, shrimp, chicken, tofu, eggs, mirin, and ramen noodles.
 These mushrooms have a short shelf life and should be used immediately after harvesting.